 - The rate of death among Indigenous Australian babies in the first year of life is two times higher than other Australian babies.

-- In 2004-5, Australia's Indigenous people were three times more likely to be living with diabetes or high blood sugar levels than non-Indigenous people.
+- In 2012-13, Australia's Indigenous people were more than three times as likely to be living with diabetes or high blood sugar levels than non-Indigenous people.

 - The Indigenous juvenile incarceration rate was 31 times the non-Indigenous rate in 2012.